Three decades of sea turtle conservation on Aruba

 4. Beach Clean-Ups

-A clean beach is a safe beach for nesting turtles.
+A clean beach is a safe beach for turtles.
 Debris from plastic waste to abandoned equipment can trap hatchlings, block nesting females, or be ingested as food.
-Turtugaruba organises multiple beach clean-ups every year, removing hazards and keeping Aruba's nesting beaches in the best possible condition.
+Turtugaruba organises multiple beach clean-ups every year, removing hazards and keeping Aruba’s beaches and the most suitable condition for sea turtles.

 5. Outreach & Education